openshift/ci-docs/content/en/docs/how-tos/cluster-claim.md

     product: ocp
     owner: dptp-demo
     version: "4.7"
+    version_lower: "4.7.0-0" # optional: lower bound for automatically updated imageset; required if version_upper is set
+    version_upper: "4.8.0-0" # optional: upper bound for automatically updated imageset; required if version_lower is set
 spec:
   baseDomain: dptp-demo.openshift.org # the base domain to install the cluster
   imageSetRef:
-    name: ocp-4.7.0-amd64 # the name of the imageSet which determines the image to install the cluster
+    name: ocp-4.7.0-amd64 # the name of the imageSet which determines the image to install the cluster; will be automatically updated if `version_*` labels are set
   installConfigSecretTemplateRef:
     name: dptp-demo-install-config # the name of the secret with an installation config for the installer
   skipMachinePools: true